trz42/eessi-bot-software-layer/README.md

 pip3 install --user -r requirements.txt
 ```

 Alternatively, you may try to install some of the dependencies by fixing their version.
-For example, on the CitC cluster (https://github.com/EESSI/hackathons/tree/main/2021-12/citc) installing PyGithub failed due to some problem installing its dependency PyNaCl.
+For example, on the [EESSI CitC cluster](https://github.com/EESSI/hackathons/tree/main/2021-12/citc) installing PyGithub failed due to some problem installing its dependency PyNaCl.
 Apparently, PyGithub only required version 1.4.0 of PyNaCl but the most recent version 1.5.0 failed to install.
 Hence, when installing PyNaCl version 1.4.0 first, then PyGithub could be installed.
 Example commands

 ```
 pip3 install --user PyNaCl==1.4.0